DoveHunting.Org

 • Federal Duck Stamp (Optional): While not mandatory for dove hunting, a federal Duck Stamp offers additional conservation funding for waterfowl and their habitats.

-• Safety First: Always prioritize safety.
-Follow safe firearm handling practices and be aware of your surroundings and fellow hunters.
+• Always prioritize safety.
+Wear proper eye and ear protection, and be mindful of your surroundings

 Soaring Through Diverse Landscapes: Popular Dove Hunting Locations in Idaho